Updated: Sep 15

 The federal ADA (Americans Disabilities Act) and the Equal Work and Housing Act of California (FEHA) make it against the law for your employer to discriminate against you because of a severe disability if you do not completely recover from your injury.

-Find an employment discrimination lawyer if you believe your career is threatened.
+Find a Los Angeles Employment Discrimination Attorney if you believe your career is threatened.
 Remember that the deadlines for taking steps to protect your rights are in place.

 May I get some other financial aid besides workers ' compensation benefits?